 CBD, or cannabidiol, is a non-psychoactive member of a plant family of compounds known as cannabinoids.
 We each have an endocannabinoid system which plays a role in regulating mood, pain, memory, and appetite (1, 2, 3).
 Our bodies actually produce two endocannabinoids; anandamide (known as the “bliss molecule”), and sn-2-arachidonoylglycerol.
 These endocannabinoids bind to cannabinoid receptors, which have been found in the brain, lungs, liver, kidneys, and immune system (2, 4).
 Then, an enzyme breaks down these endocannabinoids.
 We obtain phytocannabinoids from particular foods, like broccoli, cabbage, carrots, parsley, sunflower seeds, and cacao.
 When we consume higher amounts of phytocannabinoids, via CBD, for example, our body will break down the CBD thus preserving our endocannabinoids.

 Some of the potential health benefits of CBD include decreasing inflammation, pain, stress, and anxiety (5-9).
 For the sake of time and attention to detail, this article will focus on peer-reviewed studies regarding inflammation.
+Please review the use of CBD products with your own healthcare provider before using them.

 Disclosure: I receive a small commission when the following products mentioned are purchased through my links.
 This allows me to provide you free articles and social media content daily (thank you!).
 I only work with brands I adore and use myself.